 Food is one of the easily identifiable ways to upsell, and it’s a great ancillary item!
 Spa services, even bar services, can be great as well.
 People participating in group meetings and conferences are probably in great need of relaxing spa services!
 Offer a special promotion just for attendees in hotel events.
 Have a signature drink concocted highlighting the group name/logo at a happy hour price for each event.

 For immediate success, utilize a hotel management company with an arsenal of tools and trainings to get your well on your way to success.
-Contact Young Yoon, corporate director of development for HMG Hospitality.
-He can be reached at 858.673.1534.
-The possibilities are limitless with a little guidance, creativity, and drive.
+Contact us for more details.

 Subscribe to our mailing list below and receive our latest news and insights.